kjsce-codecell/Introduction-to-programming/python/05-Strings.md

 text = 'The value of pi is '  + str(pi)  ## yes
 ```

->For numbers, the standard operators, +, /, * work in the usual way.
-There is no ++ operator, but +=, -=, etc. work.
-If you want integer division, it is most correct to use 2 slashes -- e.g. 6 // 5 is 1 (previous to python 3000, a single / does int division with ints anyway, but moving forward // is the preferred way to indicate that you want int division.)</br>

 <h2>String Methods</h2>

 >Here are some of the most common string methods.
-A method is like a function, but it runs "on" an object.</br>
+A method is like a function, but it runs "on" an object.

 <h2>Functions</h2>